Best 0% APR + Low Interest Finance Deals For March 2025

 While 0% APR loans can be a good deal, there’s also a catch to consider.
 Once the dealer gets you in the door with the zero APR loan offer, you may find that it’s more of a bait-and-switch, with the offer only applying to very specific models and packages that have limited stock available.

-Dealerships can offer zero interest car loans because they make money on the sale in other ways, like a higher car price, or add-ons in the Finance Office with things like gap insurance or extended warranties.
-And sometimes the catch is that the low APR may only apply up to a certain amount requiring you to make a bigger down payment else pay a higher APR for anything above the limit.
+Dealerships can offer zero-interest car loans because they make money on the sale in other ways, like a higher car price or add-ons in the Finance Office with things like gap insurance or extended warranties.
+Sometimes, the catch is that the low APR may only apply up to a certain amount, requiring you to make a bigger down payment or else pay a higher APR for anything above the limit.

 Additionally, you can often only choose either 0 APR OR cashback, not both.
 Learn more about choosing between low APR or cashback.